akashsahaks/react-todo-app/README.md

 ## React TODO Web Application \
 [Click To Run App](https://akashsahaks.github.io/react-todo-app/).\
-This is hosted on github pages.
+This is hosted on github pages and it is using browser localStorage to store todos.